Molecular breast imaging

 Molecular breast imaging uses a radioactive tracer and a special camera to look for signs of breast cancer.
 During this test, you receive an injection of radioactive tracer in your arm.
 Then you sit in front of a machine that takes pictures of your breast using a camera that detects the radiation.
 Cancer cells take up more of the radiation than healthy cells do.

-Molecular breast imaging is a test that uses a radioactive tracer and special camera to find breast cancer.
+Molecular breast imaging is a test to look for signs of breast cancer.
+It uses a radioactive tracer and a special camera to make pictures of the breast tissue.